manjushandilya/vault/README.md

 <br>
 - The server/start_dev.cmd starts the server in dev mode<br>
 - The server/start_prod.cmd starts the server in dev mode<br>
-- Both modes use self-signed certificates for TLS.
+- Both modes use self-signed certificates for TLS.<br>
 <br>
 - The agent/start_dev.cmd has commands with comments to start the vault server in development mode.
 Data will be stored in-memory only.<br>
 <br>